whale-ynu/MTFM/README.md

 # MTFM
 The pytorch implementation of evaluated models in our work:

 Hao Wu, Yunhao Duan, Kun Yue, Lei Zhang.
 Mashup-Oriented Web API Recommendation via Multi-Model Fusion and Multi-Task Learning.
-IEEE Transactions on Services Computing,  Accepted, 2021.
+IEEE Transactions on Services Computing, 2021.
+DOI: 10.1109/TSC.2021.3098756

 The data folder includes datasets obtained from programmableweb.com, most of them are packed into data files in the format of JSON.